alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had a class on mobile programming interfaces.
 It was really interesting, and I was also able to make progress on one of the labs for the same course.

 **Thoughts**: It was a good day, relaxed, and in the evening I was able to go out with some friends.

+### Day 120: November 09, Sunday

+**Today's Progress**: Today I had to work, but in the morning I had time to finish the first part of a BI group project.

+**Thoughts**: It was a good day, very productive.